 ALSO READ: HK girds for a super typhoon

-Reiterating its warning that the weather will be persistently adverse on Wednesday, the HKO stressed that gale to storm force winds will prevail, and winds may reach hurricane force offshore and on high ground, with frequent heavy squally showers and thunderstorms.
+Reiterating its warning that the weather will be persistently adverse on Wednesday, the HKO stressed that gale to storm force winds will prevail, and winds will reach hurricane force offshore and on high ground at first, with frequent heavy squally showers and thunderstorms.

-Meanwhile, seas will be very high with swells and there will be a rise in water level of about 2 meters over coastal areas of Hong Kong on Wednesday morning under the influence of significant storm surge, according to the weather forecaster, adding that the maximum water level can generally reach around 3.5 to 4 m above chart datum.
+Meanwhile, there will be a rise in water level of about 2 meters over coastal areas of Hong Kong on Wednesday morning under the influence of significant storm surge, according to the weather forecaster, adding that the maximum water level can generally reach around 3.5 to 4 m above chart datum.

 READ MORE: Hong Kong steps up preparations as Super Typhoon Ragasa nears